-Endangered Species Act (ESA) Nontraditional Section 6 - Recovery Land Acquisition Grant Program
+Endangered Species Recovery Land Acquisition Grant Program (Non-traditional Section 6)

-The ESA Nontraditional Section 6 Recovery Land Acquisition (RLA) Grant Program is one of four grant programs administered by the U.S. Fish and Wildlife Service (USFWS) through the Cooperative Endangered Species Conservation Fund and authorized through Section 6 of the Endangered Species Act of 1973.
-The RLA Grant Program provides funding to States and Territories for the acquisition of threatened and endangered species habitat in support of approved and draft species recovery plans, and is coordinated by the California Department of Fish and Wildlife (CDFW) Wildlife Branch in California.
-There are two additional nontraditional grants available for Habitat Conservation Plan Land Acquisition (HCPLA) and Habitat Conservation Planning Assistance (HCPA), both coordinated by the Habitat Conservation Planning Branch.
-The fourth type of Section 6 Grant available is known as Traditional Section 6 Program and supports recovery projects for Threatened and Endangered Species Recovery, and is administered by CDFW Wildlife Branch.
+The Endangered Species Recovery Land Acquisition (RLA) Grant Program is one of four grant programs administered by the U.S. Fish and Wildlife Service (USFWS) through the Cooperative Endangered Species Conservation Fund (CESCF) and authorized through Section 6 of the Endangered Species Act of 1973.
+The RLA Grant Program is part of what is known as the Nontraditional Section 6 Program, and provides funding to States and Territories for the acquisition of threatened and endangered species habitat in support of approved and draft species recovery plans.
+The RLA Grant Program is coordinated by the California Department of Fish and Wildlife (CDFW) Wildlife Branch in California.
+There are two additional Nontraditional Section 6 grants available for Habitat Conservation Plan Land Acquisition (HCPLA) and Habitat Conservation Planning Assistance (HCPA), both coordinated by the Habitat Conservation Planning Branch.
+The fourth type of Section 6 Grant available is known as the Traditional Section 6 Program and supports recovery projects for Threatened and Endangered Species Conservation and Recovery, and is also administered by CDFW Wildlife Branch.

 As in previous fiscal years, in order to support high priority efforts of the Service and States, a process has been implemented whereby the Service Regional Directors are provided with 25 points total in each of the Nontraditional Programs to distribute among project proposals to reflect the collective priorities of the State and the Service.
 States and Service Regional Directors are asked to consider how a proposal may address conservation in the context of climate change when assigning these points to a proposal.
-All RLA Grant information, including the most current federal request for proposals (RFP), scoring criteria, available funding, approved projects, and grant cycle deadlines are available on the USFWS grant website.
+All RLA Grant information, including the most current Section 6 federal funding Notice of Availability (NOA), RLA scoring criteria, available funding, approved projects, and grant cycle deadlines are available on the USFWS grant website.

 1812 Ninth Street